 Unlike Australia, where credit and debit cards are the most common way to make purchases, for many overseas countries, cash is still king.

-In many parts of Europe and places like Japan, cash is still much more widely accepted than its plastic counterpart.
+In many parts of Europe and Asia, cash is still much more widely accepted than its plastic counterpart.
 It's highly recommended that you obtain at least some foreign currency before you leave home - that way you can get around when you arrive until you can get to an ATM.
 Most times, it's cheaper to buy your foreign cash before you go, rather than at the airport.
 Shop around to find the best rate, because the dealer will generally charge a fee or commission for the service, with some being higher than others.

 For your own protection, avoid carrying too much cash and have a backup money source.

-Just like a debit card, a pre-paid travel money card, such as Cash Passport, allows you to load your own money onto the card and convert it to the local currency. either ahead of time, or on the go.
+Just like a debit card, a pre-paid travel money card, such as Cash Passport, allows you to load your own money onto the card and convert it to the local currency, either ahead of time or on the go.

-Travel cards allow you to lock in the exchange rate on the day you load it, and load multiple currencies – ideal if you’re travelling through multiple locations, such as the UK and parts of Europe where you’ll need both pounds and Euro, and potentially other currencies as well.
+Travel cards allow you to lock in the exchange rate on the day you load it, and load multiple currencies – ideal if you’re travelling through multiple locations, such as the UK and parts of Europe where you’ll need both pounds and euros, and potentially other currencies as well.

 Find out more about Cash Passport.

 The easiest way to access cash while overseas or make purchases is by using your debit card.
 You simply need to let your bank know that you’re going overseas, and you can withdraw your own money at ATMs, or make purchases in stores and restaurants.
-Note that charges may apply to withdrawals from foreign ATMs.
+Just remember that charges may apply to withdrawals from foreign ATMs.